jreisinger/jreisinger.github.io/README.md

 Welcome to my [homepage](https://github.com/jreisinger/jreisinger.github.io), friend.

-> Perfection is finally attained not when there is no longer more to add, but when there is no longer anything to take away. -- Antoine de Saint Exupery (Wind, Sand and Stars)
+> In anything at all, perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away, when a body has been stripped down to its nakedness. -- Antoine de Saint Exupery (Wind, Sand and Stars)